 You see, baklava is a “rich, sweet pastry made of layers of filo/phyllo dough filled with chopped nuts and sweetened and held together with syrup or honey. ” Wikipedia

 And while I might not have the filo dough in this recipe, I do have a flour like texture that makes them stick together.
 The almond meal and a touch of coconut flour.
-Think of these Paleo Baklava as deconstructed baklava all toasted and sliced.
-Yes, the foodie in me approves of that thought process!
+Think of these Paleo Baklava bars as deconstructed baklava all toasted and sliced.
+The foodie in me approves of that thought process!

-If you are Greek, I’m sorry, I just butched your beloved baklava dessert, but it might be totally worth it if you try these paleo honey nut bars.
+If you are Greek, I’m sorry, I just butchered your beloved baklava dessert, but it might be totally worth it if you give these a try.
 Just sayin…

 Did I mention these bars can be made in 3 little steps?
 JUST 3!